Nuno Brás: Academic career

 Nuno Brás da Silva Martins graduated in Theology from the Faculty of Theology of the Portuguese Catholic University in 1985.
 Five years later he earned his master's degree in Systematic Theology under the guidance of José IV, GCC and with the thesis The Christian life as an extension of the incarnation.
 Theology of Christian existence in the pastoral works of Cardinal Cerejeira.

 He later received his doctorate in Fundamental Theology in 1999, by the Pontifical Gregorian University in Rome, with the thesis: Christ perfect communicator.
 Theological reading for an interdisciplinary investigation on the communicative phenomenon, guided by Archbishop Rino Fisichella.

-Apart from this Portuguese teaching positions, Bishop Martins has also taught at the Pontifical University of Salamanca, in 1996, and at the Pontifical Gregorian University, between 1999 and 2005.
+Apart from these Portuguese teaching positions, Bishop Martins has also taught at the Pontifical University of Salamanca, in 1996, and at the Pontifical Gregorian University, between 1999 and 2005.

 Since 2009 he became member of the Scientific Society of the Portuguese Catholic University.

 Ecclesiastic career

-Martins, first big role within the Catholic Church start in 1993 when he was appointed member of the educational team of the Olivais Major Seminary of Christ the King.
+Martins, first big role within the Catholic Church started in 1993 when he was appointed member of the educational team of the Olivais Major Seminary of Christ the King.
 Between 2005 and 2011 he would become Rector of the same clergy educational institution.

 In Rome, Bishop Martins, was appointed Rector of the Pontifical Portuguese College between 2002 and 2005.
 One year afterwards, in 2006 he would be back in Portugal working closely in the Patriarchate administration as member of the Pastoral Council of the archdiocese of Lisbon and Canon of the Metropolitan Chapter of the Patriarchal See.

-In 2011 he his elected, by Pope Benedict XVI, as Titular Bishop of Elvas and Auxiliary Bishop of the Patriarchate of Lisbon.
+In 2011 he was elected, by Pope Benedict XVI, as Titular Bishop of Elvas and Auxiliary Bishop of the Patriarchate of Lisbon.
 He also served in the Portuguese Conference of Bishops as member of the sectorial commissions for Culture, Cultural Assets and Social Communications of the Catholic Church in Portugal and for Christian Education and the Doctrine of Faith.

-Bishop Martins is then appointed, in 2016, by Pope Francis has member of the Dicastery for Communication of the Holy See, a position that would then lead him to become coordinator of the Social Communications of the Commission for Evangelization and Culture, body of the Council of Episcopal Conferences of Europe in 2018.
+Bishop Martins was then appointed, in 2016, by Pope Francis as member of the Dicastery for Communication of the Holy See, a position that would then lead him to become coordinator of the Social Communications of the Commission for Evangelization and Culture, body of the Council of Episcopal Conferences of Europe in 2018.